+From Barna Group: Where Do We Go from Here? - Free Digital Download.
 Only Four in Ten White Practicing Christians Believe Our Country Has a Race Problem.
 And only half of practicing Christians say the history of slavery still impacts the U.S. Produced in partnership with The Reimagine Group, this special report assesses the nation’s reputation of racism, past and present.
-Through articles, infographics and commentary, Barna offers:
+Format: Paperback, digital.
+Full color, infographics, 80 pages.

 "Beyond Tolerance" - a free workshop outline, available from Linda Staats and Home Grown Faith.

 Rise Up Together! - From the 2015 ELCA Youth Gathering, Lesson Five "Together We Rise" comes a free resource about racial awareness.